What are the side effects if someone stops taking her medication for HIV?

 Several years ago a very large study called SMART reported that stopping treatment increased the risk of serious complications.
 These included a higher risk for heart, liver and kidney complications in people who stopped treatment and also a higher rate of some cancers.

-If you stop treatment – which is always our choice – your viral load is likely to rebound within a few weeks and your CD4 will drop again.
-When this happens you are at risk of developing other infections and getting sick.
-In the SMART study, most people who took a treatment break were not able to recover their CD4 count to earlier levels even after starting treatment for 18 months.
+If you decide to stop treatment, your viral load is likely to rebound within a few weeks and your CD4 will start to drop again.
+When this happens the risk of developing other infections and getting sick increases.
+In the SMART study, most people who took a treatment break did pretty well for a short time.
+However, most people were not able to recover their CD4 count to earlier levels even after they restarting treatment for 18 months.

 Please let me know if you have any other questions.

 Information on this website is provided by treatment advocates and offered as a guide only.
 Decisions about your treatment should always be taken in consultation with your doctor.